zerolawtech/ZAP-Tech/README.md

 ## Components

-The SFT protocol is comprised of four core components:
+ZAP is comprised of four core components:

 1. **Token**